DigiBP/Team-Strawberries/README.md

 *Points
 *Scorecard

-:exclamation: (Updated of this part in in process)
+:exclamation: (Update of this part in in process)

 ### 5. The Final Supplier Selection